 Four cotton-top tamarins and four adult common marmosets varied; they chose lullabies or Mozart (versus silence) for 15% to 46% of the time.

 "Videos, television and music: Schapiro & Bloomsmith (1995, $6) presented 49 single-caged yearling rhesus macaques with videotapes of chimpanzees and rhesus macaques in natural settings most of the day for a period of 3 months.
 During 15-minute observation sessions, subjects were looking at the monitor about 7% of the time.
 The possibility was not ruled out that the animals would have shown the same interest in the blank monitor.

-"Markowitz & Line (1989, $70) mounted a radio device on the cages of five single adult female rhesus macaques.
-The radio had been available for a 14-week period and was preset to a soft rock music station; the animals could turn the radio on and off by touching two different bars.
-When they were tested during weeks 8–14, individual animals turned on the radio for 0–24 hours per day; on average the radio was turned on for about 12 hours per day.
+"Markowitz & Line (1991 $12, 1990 free, 1989, $80) mounted a radio on the cages of five single adult female rhesus macaques.
+The radio was available for a 14-week period and was preset to a soft rock music station; the animals could turn the radio on and off by touching two different bars.
+When they were timed during weeks 8–14, individual animals turned on the radio for 0–24 hours on different days, averaging 3-15 hours per day in the experiment as a whole.
+They graph the total hours played by each animal each week.
+On average the radio was turned on for more than 12 hours per day.
 The monkeys showed no signs of losing interest in listening to the music.

 "Brent & Weaver (1996, $6) noted in four single-caged baboons that the animals’ mean heart rate was significantly lower when they could listen to a radio station playing oldies than when the radio was turned off.
 This calming effect may have been indirect, with the music masking the noise coming from other animal rooms, the ventilation system, and the caretaking staff.